JOHN HORRIGAN

 "AHOY PIRATES!"

-Description: For centuries piracy has impacted national economies as privateers and pirates (some commissioned clandestinely by governments and monarchies) brutally preyed upon defenseless cargo ships and then absconded with their plunder.
+Description: For centuries piracy has impacted national economies as privateers and pirates (some commissioned clandestinely by governments and monarchies) brutally preyed upon defenseless cargo ships and then absconded away with their plunder.
 Some of these treasures were never recovered.
 Join New England folklorist John Horrigan as he takes you onboard a galleon and takes you on a cruise from the Golden Age of Piracy through the contemporary pirates who lurk off the coast of Somalia today.
 You'll learn about the Pirate Code, pirate myths, buried treasure, pirates in pop culture and many notorious pirates including:

 • William Kyd